 Is this kind of discrimination in the ESL industry justified?

 This post discusses both sides of the medal and provides advice for non-natives who want to pursue a TEFL career abroad.

 Should an ESL Teacher Be a Native English Speaker?

 If you teach ESL, you probably have thought about this question.

-Discrimination against non-native English speakers in the TEFL world is currently quite an emotive and hotly debated topic in TEFL forums.
-This article examines whether or not such discrimination is justified and provides advice on how non-native English speakers can get jobs as EFL teachers.
+Discrimination against non-native English speakers in the TEFL world is currently (and already for a long time) quite an emotive and hotly debated topic in TEFL forums.

 These are by no means isolated cases.
-If you do not meet these criteria, you will find it almost impossible to be hired as an EFL teacher in a foreign country.
+Do a quick research on some TEFL job boards and you will find out.
+If you do not meet these criteria, you will find it almost impossible to be hired as an ESL teacher in a foreign country.

 So what exactly is a “native English speaker”?
 The dictionary definition of a native speaker is simply “someone who speaks a language as his or her first language or mother tongue”.

 Neither one’s nationality nor race should determine whether or not they are native English speakers and yet many foreign EFL schools believe that one cannot possibly be a native English speaker unless they had been born in, and hold a passport from, an English-speaking country.

 Some even believe that only people from certain races are entitled to be regarded as native English speakers.
 Many qualified, experienced and highly capable teachers may, therefore, find themselves discriminated against in the foreign TEFL job market as a result.